A YOUTH INITIATIVE

 They researched, raised money through Kickstarter and grants (over $4,000), covering the costs of shipping, framing, and printing for over 50 artworks, collected the works and went to FedEx constantly to pick up art shipped from around the world, and promoted the show.
 Posters were hung up, participants were notified, they were ready for THE MODERN YOUTH IDENTITY gallery.
 On opening night, they had paintings from New York, Brazil, Lithuania, and so many other places -- it was an incredible, dynamic fusion of artistic talent from around the world.
 Read about it on Seattle Artist League (the venue)'s blog as well.

-That's how Taylor Wang and Alice Mao founded Student Art Spaces, now a chapter-based art collective that provides accessible space for young creatives.
+That's how Student Art Spaces started, now a chapter-based art collective that provides accessible space for young creatives.
 We want to break down financial barriers, along with racial and gender barriers for minority artists.
 To increase awareness on youth art equity, we advocate through cost-free gallery events and education.

 Don't forget to check us out on social media!